lsst-sims/sims_featureScheduler_runs1.5/README.md

 ### DM Heavy

-A simulation that is inspired by DM requests:  Get DCR images, images of the whole sky in good seeing, large dithers for DDF fields.
+A simulation that is inspired by DM requests:  Get DCR images, images of the whole sky in good seeing, large dithers for DDF fields, rotator angle set to align spiders along rows and columns.

-## MW local group heavy
+##3 MW local group heavy

-Cover the bulge and LMC/SMC in depth.
+Cover the bulge, galactic anti-center and LMC/SMC in depth.

-## DDF heavy
+### DDF heavy

 Give as much time as possible to the DDF surveys

+### Solar System Heavy

+Slap extra gri all over the ecliptic maybe?
+Toss the SCP, and dial back the DDFs